 The Care Compass Network PPS approach to Cultural Competency and Health Literacy (CCHL) was informed by their Community Needs Assessment (CNA).
-Additionally, the PPS states an intent to use census and other publicly available data, as well as a Nathan Kline Institute (NKI) Cultural Competency Assessment Scale (CCAS).
-Altogether, this approach is intended to baseline its CCHL and measure, monitor, and manage CCHL for the duration of DSRIP.
-They intend to conduct the CCAS annually.
+Additionally, the PPS states an intent to use census and other publicly available data, as well as a Nathan Kline Institute (NKI)

-5 Attribution for Performance was used as a measure of the relative size of each PPS to normalize the administrative spending across all 25 PPS.
+&lt;sup>5 Attribution for Performance was used as a measure of the relative size of each PPS to normalize the administrative spending across all 25 PPS.

-6 The Attribution for Performance figures were based on the data included on the individual PPS pages on the NY DSRIP website.
+&lt;sup>6 The Attribution for Performance figures were based on the data included on the individual PPS pages on the NY DSRIP website.